Top 3 Financial Statements in Excel: Income Statement, Balance Sheet & Cash Flow

 Elements of an effective income statement

 To communicate your information clearly, you should focus on several elements when designing your income statement, starting with hierarchy.
-This means your report should be structured in a way that it clearly displays how different items contribute to your numbers.
-We suggest you also rely on subtotals which are essentially calculations of your rows.
+This means your report should be structured to display how different items contribute to your numbers clearly.
+We suggest you also rely on subtotals, essentially calculations of your rows.

 Another feature that comes in handy is Results.
 While similar to subtotals, they not only aggregate existing items but also act as calculations.
 Zebra BI Tables visual allows you to apply different calculations on rows.
-By right-clicking on any row you can mark the row as a Result or Invert.
-Result defines a total of items, while Invert subtracts the item in the income statement.
+By right-clicking on any row, you can mark the row as a Result or Invert.
+The result defines a total of items, while Invert subtracts the item in the income statement.